 • Strikes.
 A strike occurs when union members refuse to work.
 Strikes are one of a union's most effective pressure strategies.
 When a union strikes, it becomes nearly impossible for a business to remain productive.
 However, unions usually use strikes as a last resort since workers are not paid while they are striking.

-There are different types of strikes that unions might use instead of or in addition to a traditional strike:
+There are different types of strikes that unions might use

-Wildcat strike-This type of strike occurs when a local union stops working without the consent of its national organization.

-- Sit-down or sit-in strike-This type of strike occurs when employees remain on the job but refuse to work.
-In many instances, employees will literally sit down and do nothing in order to demonstrate their protest against management. - Sympathetic strike-This type of strike occurs when members of one union stop working to support the strike of another union.
-A local union in New Jersey, for instance, might go on strike to support a local chapter of the same national union in Washington. - Sick-out strike-During a "sick out," union members call in sick-all at the same time-to slow down the company's production.
+- 1) Wildcat strike-This type of strike occurs when a local union stops working without the consent of its national organization. - 2) Sit-down or sit-in strike-This type of strike occurs when employees remain on the job but refuse to work.
+In many instances, employees will literally "sit down" and do nothing to demonstrate their protest against management. - 3) Sympathetic strike-This type of strike occurs when members of one union stop working to support the strike of another union.
+A local union in New Jersey, for instance, might go on strike to support a local chapter of the same national union in Washington. - 4) "Sick-out" strike-During a "sick out," union members call in sick-all at the same time-to slow down the company's production.